ska-sa/spead2/doc/py-recv.rst

       SPEAD flavour used to encode the heap (see :ref:`py-flavour`)

+.. note:: Malformed packets (such as an unsupported SPEAD version, or inconsistent heap lengths) are dropped, with a log message.
+However, errors in interpreting a fully assembled heap (such as invalid/unsupported formats, data of the wrong size and so on) are reported as :py:exc:`ValueError` exceptions.
+Robust code should thus be prepared to catch exceptions from heap processing.

 Blocking receive
 ^^^^^^^^^^^^^^^^
 To do blocking receive, create a :py:class:`spead2.recv.Stream`, and add